apache/sedona/docs/api/sql/Function.md

 !!!note
     By default, this function uses lon/lat order since `v1.5.0`.
 Before, it used lat/lon order.

+!!!Warning
+    Since `v1.7.0`, this function only supports LineString, MultiLineString, and GeometryCollections containing linear geometries.
+Use [ST_Perimeter](#st_perimeter) for polygons.

 Format: `ST_LengthSpheroid (A: Geometry)`

 Since: `v1.4.1`